basho/basho_docs/source/languages/en/dataplatform/using-dataplatform/configuration/replace-spark-cluster-manager.md

 * Have CRDT enabled and activated as a bucket type.
 See how to do that [here][riak data types].
 * Have an operational Spark cluster (version 1.4.0+).
 * Have the following information available:
-IP addresses of Riak cluster nodes and protobuf ports.
-They will look like: 172.31.9.125:10017,172.31.9.126:10017,172.31.9.127:10017.
+  * IP addresses of Riak cluster nodes and protobuf ports.
+They will look like: `172.31.9.125:10017, 172.31.9.126:10017, 172.31.9.127:10017`.
-IP addresses and ports of LES service.
-They will look  like: 172.31.9.125:10012,172.31.9.126,172.31.9.127:10012.
+  * IP addresses and ports of LES service.
+They will look  like: `172.31.9.125:10012, 172.31.9.126:10012, 172.31.9.127:10012`.
-Name of the group for leader election.
-(It is set to 'spark_leaders' by default.)
+  * Name of the group for leader election.
+(It is set to `spark_leaders` by default.)
-Name of consistent bucket for Spark metadata storage (you set this up during [configuration][bdp configure]).
+  * Name of consistent bucket for Spark metadata storage (you set this up during [configuration][bdp configure]).
-Name of CRDT map for metadata storage (i.e. 'spark-cluster-map').
+  * Name of CRDT map for metadata storage (i.e. `spark-cluster-map`).
 The CRDT map stores serialized classes containing Workers, Applications and Jobs data.
-This data is stored in the map as a key-value pair with key composed of a prefix of entity type plus unique id (i.e. app_42343sdfd33), and value containing serialized (by serializer passed in by spark master) class for Worker, Application or Job.
+This data is stored in the map as a key-value pair with key composed of a prefix of entity type plus unique id (i.e. `app_42343sdfd33`), and value containing serialized (by serializer passed in by spark master) class for Worker, Application or Job.
 * You also will want to think about how many spark-workers you will want to establish.
 A node can effectively serve as either a spark-master or a spark-worker.
 A spark-master node can and will do work.
 Spark-worker nodes are helpful when there are enough spark-master nodes to delegate work so some nodes can be dedicated to only doing work, a.k.a. spark-worker nodes.

 ##Enabling BDP Spark Cluster Manager